rohit507/exam_gen/docs/misc-notes.md

       for settings management.
       - It's trivially simple and super powerful.
       - It's just a monoid that we can sum down the inheritance heirarchy.
+    - Oh wait, I just tried adding this:

+            class Bloop(Buzz,Bing):
+                bar = "D"

+            print(Bloop.bars)

+    - And got :

+            ['A','B','D']

+    - Which means that the system can't really handle multiple inheritance as is.

 ## Things To Do

   - TODO: Figure out what the `options.install_requires` actually means.